Measurements of the branching fractions of $\Xi_{c}^{0}\to\Xi^{0}\pi^{0}$, $\Xi_{c}^{0}\to\Xi^{0}\eta$, and $\Xi_{c}^{0}\to\Xi^{0}\eta^{\prime}$ and asymmetry parameter of $\Xi_{c}^{0}\to\Xi^{0}\pi^{0}$: Systematic uncertainties

 The sources of systematic uncertainties for the branching fraction ratio measurements include those related to the efficiency, the intermediate branching fractions, and the fit procedure.
 Table~\ref{BRsyst} summarizes the systematic uncertainties, where the total uncertainty is determined from a quadratic sum of the uncertainties from each source.

 The systematic uncertainty due to the efficiency includes effects due to the detection efficiency, simulation sample size, $\alpha$ uncertainty, and the mass window for the $\xiz$ signal.
 The detection efficiencies determined in simulations are corrected by multiplicative data-to-simulation ratios determined from control data samples.
 The correction factors and uncertainties include those from track-finding efficiency, obtained from the control samples of $D^{*+}\to D^0(\to K_S^0 \pi^+ \pi^- )\pi^+$ at Belle and $\overline B^0\to D^{*+}(\to D^{0}\pi^+)\pi^-$ and $e^+e^-\to\tau^+\tau^-$ at Belle II; charged pion identification, obtained from the $D^{*+} \to D^0(\to K^-\pi^+)\pi^+$ control sample at Belle and Belle II; $\piz$ reconstruction, obtained from the $\tau\to\pi^-\pi^0\nu_\tau$ control sample at Belle and the $D^0\to K^-\pi^+\piz$ control sample at Belle II; and photon reconstruction, obtained from control samples of radiative Bhabhas at Belle and radiative muon-pairs at Belle II.
+We use the control samples to obtain the ratio of data-to-simulation efficiencies as a function of momentum and polar angle and re-weight these ratios according to the kinematic distributions of signal modes from simulation~\cite{BellePID1,PIDBelle2}.
+Correction factors are determined based on the weighted ratios and the uncertainties on the correction factors are taken as systematic uncertainties.
+The uncertainty due to photon reconstruction is included in the uncertainty due to $\piz$ reconstruction.
 The relative systematic uncertainty due to the size of the simulated sample is calculated using a binomial uncertainty estimate.
-For the $\xizpiz$ channel, we use the change in efficiency due to variations of the measured value of $\alpha$ by one standard deviation as a systematic uncertainty; for the other channels we use the difference in efficiencies observed when assuming the extreme values $\alpha=+1$ or $-1$.
+For the $\xizpiz$ channel, we use the largest change in efficiency due to variations of the measured value of $\alpha$ by one standard deviation as a systematic uncertainty; for the other channels we use the largest difference in efficiencies observed when assuming the extreme values $\alpha=+1$ or $-1$.
 The uncertainty due to the $\xiz$ signal region choice is calculated from the difference between the selected signal fractions in simulation and data.
 Since the $\chi^2(\hz)$ distributions from sideband-substracted data and simulations are consistent, the efficiency differences on the $\chi^2<5$ requirement between data and simulations are less than 1\%, and thus the uncertainty due to the $\chi^2$ criterion is neglected here.

 The systematic uncertainties due to the intermediate branching fractions are taken to be the uncertainties on the world-average values and treated as correlated uncertainties, which are common to Belle and Belle~II.
 Only the uncertainties for $\BR(\eta\to\gamma\gamma)$ (0.5\%) and $\BR(\etap\to\pip\pim\eta)$$\BR(\eta\to\gamma\gamma)$ (1.3\%) contribute for $\xicz\to\xizeta$ and $\xicz\to\xizetap$, respectively.
 The uncertainties for other intermediate branching fractions are smaller than 0.1\% and are neglected.
 The 22.4\% uncertainty on $\BR(\xicz\to\xipi)$ is treated as an independent systematic uncertainty in the measurement of the absolute branching fractions.